 Her name was Galyn ‘Nilla‘ Esme and she was the most talented, soulful MC around (female or otherwise).
 We had met in school when I used to host an acoustic singer-songwriter night at a pub in Hamilton.
 She would come in and drop freestyle verses over some acoustic riffing and people watching would occasionally burst into flame.
 She had recorded an album, some of which she had produced herself.
 I had always been a big fan and asked her if she would like to be a part of this little website I was putting together.
 Thankfully she was stoked on the idea and said yes.
 Since then Nilla has recorded 2 more EPs and 3 singles that have been released in Canada and the UK.
 She now has a new full length record out and is doing better than ever.

-It was because some of this knowledge and experience that we were able to record a New Enemy full length album and 2 more EPs, 7 more Muldoon Who singles, and work with dozens of talented young artists in the Toronto area.
+It was through this knowledge and experience that we were able to record a New Enemy full length album and 2 more EPs, 7 more Muldoon Who singles, and work with dozens of talented young artists in the Toronto area.
 The music has allowed us to continue on this path, to explore and create.
 It challenges us, guides us, and allows us to actively participate in engaging the public, and each other.
 We continue to write and produce new music every day.